-Silent or Meets Fully does not most meets Exceeds requirements require require require

-Aspect of Paper

-Organizes her/his arguments with support, proper paragraphs, sentence structure and grammar

-Supports claims with named citations/references such as

-Dell excerpt, Bossidy chapter, text pieces, c'pack readings CCL article, Muscle-Build article,

-Uses first person to address actions to enhance/further own mgt. dev. & explains why each so identified is important

-Experiences to seek early On:

-- How tough should my assignments be? - Special project & task force assignments? - Take on risky assignments I may fail to achieve? - What (kind of) company will offer me the best experience to move up in a chosen functional path? - If I want to be a general mgr. - Certain industries I attracted to (or wish to avoid)? - Exposure to other disciplines important to my industry - Seek employer in a highly competitive, fast-changing business environment? - Should I work in smaller company at some point (when?) - Gain experience in a variety of environments?
-Int'l? - Need to decide it's time to "move on" from a job?

-Experiences to get once become a mid-level manager:

-- Should I learn to experience managing "turnarounds"? - How about business "startups"? - Build a record of specific accomplishments rather than just a resume of where I worked?

-Will my (Prospective) employer attend to mgt dev:

-- My employer's standards for good performance? - Is this an organization with many mediocre mgt. performers? - Employer uses performance appraisals to facilitate employee development? - Company practices what Dell calls "segmentation"? - Criteria for promotion based on best qualified? - Kind of Boss I want (to facilitate my development) - Does employer value internal development of mgt. talent? - How often people transfer (cross-fertilization)? - Role in Mgt.
-Dev. of company's human resources dept. - Are managers here rewarded for developing & readying promotable people? - Do I need a mentor or "rabbi" to help me along?
+Access of Dopon Silent or does not Meets most Fully meets Exceed Aspect of Paper requirements require require require Organizes her/his arguments with support, proper paragraphs, sentence structure and grammar Supports claims with named citations/references such as Dell excerpt, Bossidy chapter, text pieces, c'pack readings CCL article, Muscle-Build article, Uses first person to address actions to enhance/further own ı mgt. dev. & explains why each so identified is important Experiences to seek early On: How tough should my assignments be?
+Special project & task force assignments?
+Take on risky assignments I may fail to achieve? • What (kind of) company will offer me the best experience to move up in a chosen functional path? • If I want to be a general mgr. • Certain industries I attracted to (or wish to avoid)?
+Exposure to other disciplines important to my industry Seek employer in a highly competitive, fast-changing business environment?
+Should I work in smaller company at some point (when?)
+Gain experience in a variety of environments?
+Int'l?
+Need to decide it's time to "move on" from a job?
+Experiences to get once become a mid-level manager: Should I learn to experience managing "turnarounds"?
+How about business "startups"?
+Build a record of specific accomplishments rather than just a resume of where I worked?
+Will my (Prospective) employer attend to mgt dev: • My employer's standards for good performance? • Is this an organization with many mediocre mgt. performer s? • Employer uses performance appraisals to facilitate employee development?
+Company practices what Dell calls "segmentation"? • Criteria for promotion based on best qualified? • Kind of Boss I want (to facilitate my development) • Does employer value internal development of mgt. talent? • How often people transfer (cross-fertilization)? • Role in Mgt.
+Dev. of company's human resources dept. • Are managers here rewarded for developing & readying promotable people? • Do I need a mentor or "rabbi" to help me along ?
+GRADE

-~~

-7'10 ADE

-TT I AIJE. .
-I

-FORGING FINANCIAL ACCOUNTING STANDARDS: AN ANALYSIS OF MANAGEMENT'S INPUT